Löbenicht: Thirteen Years' War

 Altstadt and Kneiphof sent representatives to the Prussian Confederation in 1440, although Löbenicht did not.
 As members of the Confederation, the Königsberg towns rebelled against the Teutonic Knights on 4 February 1454 at the beginning of the Thirteen Years' War and allied with King Casimir IV Jagiellon of Poland.
-The rebellion in Königsberg was supported by the merchant class and led by Altstadt's Bürgermeister, Andreas Brunau.
-Based upon the example of Danzig, Brunau hoped to turn Königsberg into an autonomous city with control over all Sambia.
-On 19 June Löbenicht's Bürgermeister, Hermann Stulmacher, paid fealty to the Polish chancellor, Jan Taszka Koniecpolski.
+The rebellion in Königsberg was supported by the merchant class and led by Altstadt's mayor, Andreas Brunau.
+Based upon the example of Danzig (Gdańsk), Brunau hoped to turn Königsberg into an autonomous city with control over all Sambia.
+On 19 June Löbenicht's Bürgermeister, Hermann Stulmacher, paid fealty to the Polish chancellor, Jan Taszka Koniecpolski, confirming the city's accession to Poland.
 However, Brunau lost the support of Altstadt and Löbenicht on 24 March 1455 due to spontaneous opposition from craftsmen and workers, with the rebels retreating to Kneiphof.
 Löbenicht supported Plauen and Altstadt during the siege of the Kneiphof.
 The island town surrendered to Komtur Heinrich Reuß von Plauen on 14 July.